 Common Name: Rotala H'Ra, Rotala Gia Lai

 Rotala h’ra is a new plant to the hobby that makes a delicate and dramatic back or mid-ground accent.
 This stem plant has profuse thin, pointed red or orange leaves that typically grow from an ascending rather than upright stem.
 Hailing from the central region of Vietnam, this plant is likely a variation of the species Rotala rotundifolia.
-Moderate to high lighting will yield the most vivid coloration in these plants.
+Moderate to high lighting and low nitrates will yield the most vivid coloration in these plants.
 This plant can be grown emersed or submersed.
 To achieve propagation take a cutting from one of the plant’s side shoots or axial roots and re-plant into the substrate.

 - Rotala has fragile leaves!
 Be sure to handle with care.